 Request describes an HTTP request: a mandatory method and URL, followed by optional headers.

-Then, query parameters, form parameters, multipart form data, cookies, basic authentication and options can be used to configure the HTTP request.
+Then, options, query parameters, form parameters, multipart form data, cookies, and basic authentication can be used to configure the HTTP request.

 Finally, an optional body can be used to configure the HTTP request body.